uchicoco/Azure-Kinect-Samples/body-tracking-samples/angle_3d_viewer/README.md

 - `Pipe.cpp/h`: Named pipe management and angle data output
 - `additional_includes/`: Eigen library and other dependencies

-## License
-This project is licensed under the MIT License.
-See `LICENSE` and individual COPYING files for third-party dependencies.

 ## Acknowledgements
 - Microsoft Azure Kinect SDK
 - Eigen library